Tamale: Toltec

-Central America
+North America

 Belize

 The tamale is a staple in Belize, where it is also known as dukunu, a sweet corn tamale that gets its name from the Garifuna people.
 Dukunus are mostly vegetarian and consist of roasted corn kernels blended with coconut milk as a base.
 Butter, salt, and sugar are also added.
 Dukunus filled with different meats are also made.

 El Salvador

 Tamales are a traditional dish in El Salvador.
 Tamales are typically eaten during holidays, like Christmas.
-Tamales have a corn masa base and are wrapped in banana leaves.
+Salvadoran tamales have a corn masa base and are wrapped in banana leaves.
 They contain fillings like chicken, vegetables, and/or beans.
 Corn tamales, or tamales de elote, are also popular.
 Bean tamales, or tamales pisques, are also consumed, typically during Holy Week.

 Guatemala

 Pre-Columbian Guatemala

 In the classical times of the Maya of Central America (Guatemala in particular), the great Mayan lords delighted in a baked dough bun during the winter solstice, made of maize mixed with turkey, tepezcuintle (lowland paca) or venison, spices, and chili pepper, among other ingredients.

 This meal was later integrated into modern Guatemalan traditions.
 For example, on Christmas Eve, families prepare black, red, or sweet tamales for family and friends to show gratitude.
 The tamales are often accompanied with chocolate, yolk bread, and punch, and participate in the Mass of Gallo, at midnight.

 In Guatemala, eating tamales at midnight on December 24 and 31 is customary.
 Guatemalans also eat tamales for holiday celebrations, birthdays, and baptisms, so the tamale is considered an important dish in the culture of Guatemala.

 Guatemala has many tamale varieties, from the traditional corn-husked tamale called a chuchito, to a sweet version of tamale, which uses the same corn dough, but is seasoned with honey or sugar combined with chocolate, almonds, plums, seeds, and peppers.
 Tamales are sold in stores and private homes (especially on Saturdays).
 A red light on a home at night is a sign that tamales are for sale at that home.